UPDATED: FEBRUARY 07, 2023 | 2 MIN READ

 What happens if a hospital doesn’t comply?

-CMS is proposing to set a minimum civil monetary penalty of $300 each day for smaller hospitals with a bed count of 30 or fewer.
+CMS proposes to set a minimum civil monetary penalty of $300 daily for smaller hospitals with a bed count of 30 or fewer.
 Hospitals with a bed count greater than 30 would be penalized $10 per bed each day, not to exceed a maximum daily amount of $5,500.
-Under this proposal, the minimum total penalty amount would be $109,500 per hospital, with the maximum total penalty amount reaching $2,007,500 per hospital.
+Under this proposal, the minimum penalty amount would be $109,500 per hospital, with the maximum total amount reaching $2,007,500.

 The benefits and drawbacks of price transparency for hospitals are similar to the pros and cons in other business settings.
 Transparency builds trust and sets expectations, but it also means that some patients may be more inclined to shop around before receiving the care they need.